🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Drawbacks of Cash Settlement

-Other cash settlement drawbacks include that it is usually only available to European-style options, where the option holder can only exercise the contract at expiration rather than early like American-style options.
+Other cash settlement drawbacks include the fact that it is usually only available to European-style options, where the option holder can only exercise the contract at expiration rather than early like American-style options.
 Also, physical settlement may be preferred by traders who need the underlying asset for use.

 Cash Settlement vs Physical Settlement